-Now that Autumn has arrived things feel like they’re slowing down in the garden; plants are starting to shut down, lots of crops are coming to an end, and leaves are starting to fall.
-This doesn’t mean there’s nothing to do this month though, there are lots of quick jobs you can make a start on to prepare your garden for the cold weather and the Spring that follows it.
-Here are some 10 minute jobs for September.
+Now that autumn has arrived things feel like they’re slowing down in the garden; plants are starting to shut down, lots of crops are coming to an end, and leaves are starting to fall.
+This doesn’t mean there’s nothing to do this month though, there are lots of quick jobs you can make a start on to prepare your garden for the cold weather and the spring that follows it.
+Here are some ten minute gardening jobs for early autumn.

-We may be heading towards the colder months of the year, but planting Spring bulbs is a gardening job that really gives you a lift.
-Spring bulbs flower when most other plants are still waiting for warmer weather so they make such a difference to the amount of interest in your garden at the end of Winter.
+We may be heading towards the colder months of the year, but planting spring bulbs is a gardening job that really gives you a lift.
+Spring bulbs flower when most other plants are still waiting for warmer weather, so they make such a difference to the amount of interest in your garden at the end of winter.
 Daffodils, crocus and hyacinths should all be planted by the end of September; hang on a bit longer to plant tulips though.
-It’s also worth potting up a container layered with bulbs that flower at different times; this is a brilliant way to get a long display of flowers for minimal effort.
+If you’re not sure how to do it, check out my post on how to plant bulbs.
+It’s also worth potting up a bulb lasagne; this is a container layered with bulbs that flower at different times, and it’s a brilliant way to get a long display of flowers for minimal effort.

-It’s a good idea to dividing perennial plants every two to three years, doing so gives them a new lease of life.
+It’s a good idea to divide perennial plants every two to three years, because doing so gives them a new lease of life.
 It’s also a great way to create new plants for free.
-Summer flowering perennials such as crocosmia, geranium, hosta and euphorbia can be divided in Autumn, make sure they have finished flowering first though.
+Summer flowering perennials such as crocosmia, geranium, hosta and euphorbia can be divided in autumn, make sure they have finished flowering first though.
 It’s a quick and easy job, my free plants post shows you how to do it.

 Sow green manure

-Green manures are plants that you grow to cover bare soil when you’re not using it – so they’re a great idea for the less productive colder months in the garden.
+Green manures are plants that you grow to cover bare soil when you’re not using it; they’re a great idea for the less productive colder months in the garden.
 The foliage keeps weeds down, and when you dig the plants back into the ground they enrich the soil and improve its structure.
-Good varieties to sow at this time of year are Winter grazing rye and Winter tares.
-Scatter the seed thinly over the soil then rake over.
-When you want to use the land again in Spring, cut the foliage down and leave it to wilt before digging everything back into the soil.
+Good varieties to sow at this time of year are winter grazing rye and winter tares.
+Scatter the seed thinly over the soil, then rake over.
+When you want to use the land again in spring, cut the foliage down and leave it to wilt before digging everything back into the soil.

-Writing this has made me realise what a busy month September really is in the garden, it’s all about preparing for the coming season while still enjoying the garden as it starts to fade.
-What do you have planned for your garden this month?
+Writing this has made me realise what a busy month September really is in the garden; it’s all about preparing for the coming season while still enjoying the garden as it starts to fade.
+What gardening jobs do you have planned for this month?